Adv-R-Programming/Adv-R-Reader/content/class_worksheets/23_adv_git/_index.en.md

 of merging your code is done through a *pull request* on GitHub; named such because you request your changes to be pulled into main.

+Whenever you push your branch, you can refresh the GitHub page for you repo, and you should see an alert like the following appear:

+![][2]

+Every member should click on the “Compare & pull request” button.
+If you missed this notice, you can also click the button that says “Branches”, find your branch, and create a pull request there.

+Creating a pull request will look like the following with these
+elements:

+![][3]

+1. The name of your pull request.
+Is often just the name of your branch (if you made a descriptive name!).
+2. The comment area.
+Provide more context for your request.
+What did you work on?
+What changes did you make?
+3. Reviewers.
+Who else on the team do you want to check your work? *At least one other person* should always check your work (aka code review).
+4. Add labels.
+Adding labels can help keep things organized if you have a lot going on at once.
+5. Milestones.
+Does this branch make progress on any previously set milestones?
+6. Create your pull request and send out your request for reviewers.

+Once you create your pull request, the page will change slightly, and will look the like following:

+![][4]

+All the things you entered previously will be there, and you can modify them if you want.
+This screen also has a few new features.

+1. You can make more comments and have a discussion about the pull request on this page.
+2. You can see all the commits that are included in this pull request using the “Commits” tab.
+3. You can see all th files that changed and do code review on the “Files changed” tab.
+4. You can confirm the pull request and incorporate it into main using the “Merge pull request” button.
+Once you click this, you code becomes part of `main`.

+### Code Review

+Each member should go to the pull request page for their branch, and assign another member on the team as a *Reviewer*.
+You will get an email from GitHub once you have been assigned.
+Click on the link in that email to go to the branch in which you are a reviewer, then go to the “Files changed” tab.

+On this tab, you will be able to see all of the files the person has changed in your team repo.
+It will look similar to the following:

+![][5]

+Every file will be listed.
+If a new line was added to that file, it will be highlighted in green.
+If a line was removed, it will be highlighted in red.
+For every line, you can click on the plus sign next to the line number to leave comments to the author.
+Once you have made all your comments, you can scroll back to the top, and in the upper right, click the “Finish your review” button.

+The author will be notified of your comments, and can work to address them.
+They can make the changes on their computer, than push them, and the pull request will be updated.
+In this way, teams can collaboratively work on code *before* it gets integrated into `main`.
+Try this process of leaving comments to each other out now, but *do not* confirm the pull request yet.

+## Dealing with conflict

+Sometimes there will be conflicts, aka two people worked on the same file in a way they git can’t combine by itself.
+When this happens, it will need you pick the “real” version of the code.

+<span class="blue">Member 1</span> should go to their pull request, and
+click on the “Merge pull request” button.
+This will add their name to the `DESCRIPTION` file on `main`.

+<span class="red">Member 2</span> should then go to their pull request.
+They will see that there is a conflict, and the following message:

+![][6]

+It is telling you that some file you modified now has a conflict with some file already on main.
+In this case, it is because now your version of `DESCRIPTION` cannot be merged with the version on `main`.
+This is because <span class="blue">Member 1</span> added their name in the same spot you added your name.
+We thus need to resolve the conflict.

+We can do this right in GitHub if we want.
+Click on the grey “Resolve conflicts” button, and it will take you to a page showing the source of the conflicts.
+In this case, it will be the `DESCRIPTION` file, and will look similar to the following:

+![][7]

+This page is a text editor where you can edit the files in question to create the “real” version of the file.
+The red bars show you the two conflicting versions of the code occupying the same lines; one version before the `=======`, on version after.
+Modify this code into a unified version similar to the following and click the “Mark as resolved” and the “Commit merge” buttons.
+Be sure to include the comma!

+![][8]

+You have now resolved the conflict, and you can merge your branch into main!

+<span class="green">Member 3</span> (and <span class="mco">Member
+4</span>) should do the same.
+Everyone should then go back to R and press “Pull” to get the changes onto their machines.
+Be sure to switch back to the `main` branch!

+## Conclusion

+It may be a fair bit of work, but if you follow this method, teams of hundreds of people can work on the same code base at the same time.
+When the alternative is emailing around dozens of files, hoping you have the most recent one, you can start to see how this would be preferred.
+Additionally, whole process we went through today can be linked with the issue and KanBan board system we learned of previously to really help keep track of your tasks.

+While it is probably overkill for a project of this size, mastering these skills will make you *much* more valuable in a team setting in the real world.
+I encourage you to try your best and treat this as training for a real world project.

   [Overview]: #overview
   [Why Bother?]: #why-bother
   [Adding a File]: #adding-a-file
   [Create a Branch]: #create-a-branch
   [Modifying a Shared File]: #modifying-a-shared-file
   [Make a Pull Request]: #make-a-pull-request
+  [Code Review]: #code-review
+  [Dealing with conflict]: #dealing-with-conflict
+  [Conclusion]: #conclusion
   [Git Branches - The Turing Way]: https://the-turing-way.netlify.app/reproducible-research/vcs/vcs-git-branches.html
   [1]: ./img/sub-branch.png
+  [2]: ./img/pull_request.png
+  [3]: ./img/new_request.png
+  [4]: ./img/merge.png
+  [5]: img/code_review.webp
+  [6]: ./img/conflict.webp
+  [7]: ./img/conflict_page.webp
+  [8]: ./img/resolved.webp